somecomfyguy/Project_IA3/README.md

 ---

 ## Project Objectives

-- Analyze the vulnerability of **YOLO** object detection models to adversarial attacks.
+- Implement a model for object detection
 - Implement and evaluate two attack methods: **PGD** and **DeepFool**.
 - Implement and assess defense strategies: **Adversarial Training** and **Jacobian Regularization**.
 - Compare model performance on clean and adversarially perturbed data.